 Supplements for Depression: 12 Top Herbal & Vitamin Remedies

 In fact, zinc has been used as both a standalone treatment for depression or in conjunction with antidepressants.
 (64)

 It enhances the effects of SSRI antidepressants; together, they work better for major depressive disorder than SSRIs alone.
 (65)

 Zinc deficiency is a well-known factor in central nervous system and mental health disorders.

-Low levels of zinc have been linked to anxiety, depression, ADHD, memory loss, dementia, mental retardation, and learning disabilities.
+Low levels of zinc have been linked to anxiety, depression, memory loss, dementia, bipolar disorder, and Alzheimer’s.
 (66)